ArduPilot/ardupilot/README.txt

 Building using cmake
 -----------------------------------------------
+ - cd ArduPlane (ArduCopter etc ..)
  - mkdir build
  - cd build
- - cmake .. -DBOARD=mega -DPORT=/dev/ttyUSB0
+ - cmake .. -DAPM_BOARD=mega -DAPM_PORT=/dev/ttyUSB0
     You can select from mega/mega2560.
     If you have arduino installed in a non-standard location you by specify it by using:
         -DARDUINO_SDK_PATH=/path/to/arduino ..
- - make (will build every sketch)
+ - make (will build the sketch)
- - make ArduPlane (will build just ArduPlane etc.)
- - make ArduPloat-upload (will upload the sketch)
+ - make ArduPlane-upload (will upload the sketch ArduPlane etc.)

-    If you have a sync error during upload reset the board/power cycle the board before the upload starts.
+    If you have a sync error during upload reset the board or power cycle the board before the upload starts.